oliverjamescox/lab.konx.dev/README.md

-# Vuelab
+# Development Lab

-This is a basic frontend only Vue project, to quickly get started with Vue & Tailwind.
+Collection of learning resources & components for web dev languages and frameworks

-This now uses Vue 3 and was built using Vue CLI.
+Built with Vue 3 using Vue CLI.

 The project contains:

-* Uses the new Vue 3 Composition API
+* The new Vue 3 Composition API
 * Global and Component SCSS
 * TailwindCSS utilising purgecss in production
 * Vue Router 4 & Vuex 4